subsilico/ecomplexity/readme.md

 ![The curve genrated by the code](https://raw.githubusercontent.com/subsilico/ecomplexity/main/ecomplexitycurve.png)

 Shown is an example of how sine and cosine have the same e-complexity while random data is much different.
-(See how blue's the basal error is increased?)
+(See how blue's basal error is increased?)
 All that is left is parameterizing the curves to create a parameter hyperspace for your timeseries/timeseries-like data.

 On offer are:
 1) R-Project Markdown version of the code that is very slow but easy to understand,